About Rob Zeller

-Robert Zeller is a professional artist, illustrator and author.
-Zeller received a BFA from the Boston Museum School and Tufts University and an MFA from the New York Academy of Art.
-In addition, he continued his study of classical form with private anatomical study with the sculptor Sabin Howard.
-He also attended the Water Street Atelier with Jacob Collins, completing the program in 2 years.
+Rob Zeller is an artist and writer, based in Oyster Bay, on the North Shore of Long Island.
+Zeller received an MFA from the New York Academy of Art. and a BFA from a joint program of the Boston Museum School and Tufts University.
+In addition, he continued his study of classical form with private anatomical study with the sculptor Sabin Howard, and 19th century French Academic drawing and painting techniques at the Water Street Atelier with Jacob Collins.

 Zeller is the recipient of a Pollock-Krasner Foundation Grant in 2007 two Posey Fellowships, in 1998 and 2000 respectively.
 Zeller has exhibited his artwork in New York, Los Angeles, Houston, and Paris.
 His work is in personal and corporate collections in the US, Mexico and Europe.

 In January 2009, he founded the Teaching Studios of Art, an art school devoted to teaching traditional techniques to artists of all ages and skill levels.
 Over 10 years, the school has grown in size and now has classes for kids, teens and adults, and hosts classes and workshops taught by some of the finest faculty working in Figurative art today.

 In 2014, he was the subject of a feature profile in Professional Artist Magazine.
 He has been quoted or written about in several other national publications, including American Artist and Studios magazines.

 In 2015, Zeller was invited by the Monacelli Press to write a book about the human figure in art and traditional figure drawing techniques.
 The resulting effort, The Figurative Artist's Handbook, was released in April 2017.
 In addition, he has written essays for The Brooklyn Rail and Drawing Magazine (links to which are on this website here).